pine-vm/pine/explore/internal-analysis/2026-09-20-elm-app-compilation-runtime-profile-analysis.md

    - top Elm functions by direct application count.
 6. Add temporary counters for declaration entries examined, same-module fallback count, parameter-binding count, let/case binding count, and maximum continuation depth.
 7. Capture an allocation profile in addition to CPU samples.
-This trace contains no GC or allocation-stack frames, so it cannot quantify bytes allocated or collection pauses.
+The trace contains runtime GC-poll frames but no allocation stacks, allocation sizes, collection counts, or pause events, so it cannot quantify allocation volume or GC pauses.

 The repository-specific test invocation should use the Microsoft Testing Platform form: